 Delaware series LLCs are used to manage multiple properties or assets under one LLC.
 Forming a series LLC in Delaware will separate each property as though each asset were a separate entity.

-Delaware was the first state to adopt the Series LLC form and, recently, the state has adopted new, substantial rules governing this type of entity.
+Delaware was the first state to adopt the Series LLC form, and recently, the state has adopted new, substantial rules governing this type of entity.

 Provisions in Delaware law allow Delaware LLCs to be divided into separate and distinct series that may each